Plan Your Kitchen Design Ideas with RoomSketcher

 Assess your storage needs

 Do you have lots of dishes, pots, or pans?
-If not, consider doing away with upper cabinets all together.
+If not, consider doing away with upper cabinets altogether.
 Simply stack your dishes on open shelves near your dishwasher or sink.
 Eliminating upper cabinets opens a kitchen up significantly.

 If you have lots of small appliances, consider adding a pantry closet or tall cabinet with shelves.
 You’ll keep your countertops clear and save lots of space in your smaller cabinets.
 Plus your appliances will be easier to find when they are all grouped in one convenient location.